MAUD/MLAUD Degree Requirements

 *** Students in their second term must complete an option studio offered by the UPD Department.
 Jointly offered options studios may not be eligible.

 **** Students in their second year may meet their degree requirements by declaring one of three pathways.
 A student must complete at least one option studio in their second year.
-Candidates pursuing thesis in the spring must take an option studio and Thesis Prep (or approved alternative) in the fall term.
-Students who receive a grade of pass or higher in both first year studios are eligible to meet their degree requirements by declaring thesis for their final year or taking twenty units of courses in either the fall or spring.
+Candidates pursuing thesis in the spring must take an option studio and Thesis Prep in the fall term.
+Students who receive a pass in both Elements and their second term UPD Option Studio and, at minimum, a high pass in one of the two are eligible to meet their degree requirements by declaring thesis.
+Students who receive a pass or higher in Elements and their second term UPD Option Studio are eligible to meet their degree requirements by declaring twenty units of courses in either the fall or spring.